STORM-IRIT/Radium-Engine/doc/developer/develWithRadium.md

 You can run such analysis on your own (on linux system, not tested on other plateform) using lcov.
 First install `lcov`, `sed` and `xmllint` for the tests.
-It's propably on your system repositories, for Debian for instance `sudo apt install lcov libxml2-utils`.
+It's probably on your system repositories, e.g.:
+ - for Debian: `sudo apt install lcov libxml2-utils`
+ - on MacOS: `brew install lcov libxml2`

 You can generate [`lcov`](http://ltp.sourceforge.net/coverage/lcov.php) output files to check tests coverage.
 To this end, both `RADIUM_ENABLE_TESTING=ON` and `RADIUM_ENABLE_COVERAGE=ON` have to be passed to cmake, works on Linux in Debug.